wpswings/points-and-rewards-for-woocommerce/readme.txt

 **For Example:** If the order costs $20 and the customer has 10 points in his account, the merchant can determine whether the customer will get a discount of 10, 5, or 2 dollars by redeeming those 10 points.

-**3) Membership System For Exclusive Offers** Merchants can create their own membership system based on rewards points.
-This helps them offer exclusive discounts to the customers based on the points they collect.
+**3) Membership System For Exclusive Offers** Merchants can create their own membership system based on reward points.
+This helps them offer exclusive discounts to customers based on the points they collect.
 Merchants can add discounts on rewards on some categories and their products.
 If the customer subscribes to the membership, he can purchase those discounted products.

 **4) Points Log Report**
 In the Woocommerce Rewards plugin, the points Log Report feature is available for both customers and admin: